V-Squared/V-Squared.github.io/plan/true-north.md

 title: True North
 subtitle: Where we want to be
 abstract: >
-   The mission of V² is expressed in **V² True North**: A vision on how the world will look like in 2021 after the successful introduction of V² Modular PC, showing how it will improve your life.
-It shows the user where we are going and guides the contributor to get there.
+   The mission of V² is expressed in **V² True North**: A list of *User Stories* for each Product Line / Service / Standards of V².
+Each group of user stories contains views of *User*, *Manufacturer* and *Retailer*.
+These *User Stories* show them where we are going and guides the contributor to get there.
+As always you can provide feedback and contributions via *V²Flow Button*.
 issueNo: 100
 contents:
    - name: Where True North Fits